Church-17/wapro/README.md

 ## Features
 - Make the green darker when WhatsApp Web is setted in dark mode
 - Enable WhatsApp animation in initial home page
-- Limit of height in the writing message area can be changed
+- Change the limit of height in the writing message area

 All modifies to the extension settings are saved in the browser local storage, and these are live-apply in WhatsApp Web if this is open
 ## Installation